fold-squirrel/uelaur/README.md

 - **final_mark_column**: the column number containing the final mark

-note: columns start from 1
+note: columns start from 1, \
+also the first row is always skipped as it's usually contains each column's name

 ### uel pdf related
 - **name_postion**: an array containing two  numbers, the first is the x co-ordinate